Bishop William Taylor (1821-1902)

 Our University’s Namesake

-William Taylor was an evangelist, author and missionary who served the Methodist Episcopal Church for more than half a century (1842-1896).
-During this time, he pioneered independent missions to Australia, India, and Latin America.
-He also pioneered missions to Africa as its first American missionary bishop (1884-1896).
+Bishop William Taylor was an evangelist, author and missionary who served the Methodist Episcopal Church for more than half a century (1842-1896).

-Taylor traveled hundreds of thousands of miles preaching the gospel, planting churches and schools, and founding missions on every inhabited continent.
-His great heart for the lost, as well as his maverick, entrepreneurial spirit endeared him to lay-Methodists everywhere, making him a representative figure for our University.
+His great heart for the lost, as well as his entrepreneurial spirit endeared him to lay-Methodists everywhere, making him a representative figure for our university.